explosion/prodigy-openai-recipes/openai-ner/README.md

 ### Example usage

-Let's say we want to recognize ingredients and cooking equipment from some text we obtained from a cooking subreddit.
+Let's say we want to recognize dishes, ingredients and cooking equipment from some text we obtained from a cooking subreddit.
 We'll send the text to GPT-3, hosted by OpenAI, and provide an annotation prompt to explain to the language model the type of predictions we want.
 Something like:

 ```
 From the text below, extract the following entities in the following format:
+dish: <comma delimited list of strings>
 ingredient: <comma delimited list of strings>
 equipment: <comma delimited list of strings>